Banana nut bread recipe with a bonus strawberry butter recipe that compliments each other perfectly.

 Allow the bananas to thaw and soften slightly before adding to your recipes.

 Baked banana walnut bread can also be frozen in whole loaves, half loaves, or even individual slices.

 Whenever I freeze it, I wrap the cooled bread in waxed paper, followed by aluminum foil and then place it into a large baggie.

 This method prevents freezer burn.
 I have safely stored mine for 3 months.

 - 2 1/2 large or 3 medium bananas

-- 1/2 cup chopped walnuts, plus additional for top of loaf, all walnuts are optional
+- 1/2 cup chopped walnuts, plus additional for the top of the loaf, all walnuts are optional

 - 1/2 cup butter, softened